How to Travel the World? Let’s Break it Down

 • Bring headphones that are better than the crappy plane ones.
 I have these noise-canceling headphones.

-• Pick the right seat even if that means paying for seat selection.
-Sometimes it’s worth it to be comfortable.
-(Aisle seats are my preferred choice).
+• Pick the right seat, even if that means paying for seat selection.
+It’s worth it to be comfortable.
+Aisle seats are my preferred choice.

 Get Cash to Travel the World

-We don’t ever recommend using exchange offices, especially at the airport.
+We don’t recommend using exchange offices, especially at the airport.
 They often have hidden fees and terrible exchange rates.
-Instead, we use the ATM, giving us the most up-to-date market rate.
-See more of our travel banking tips here.
+Instead, we use the ATM, which usually provides the most up-to-date market rate.
+Do not accept their exchange rate either, instead allow your bank to convert.

-If the airport ATMs are not working in the rare case, you’ll want to at least have some backup cash on you.
-USD or Euro is the currency of choice and the most valuable – and I emphasize the USD over the Euro.
+If the airport ATMs are not working, you’ll want to at least have some backup cash on you.
+USD or Euro is the currency of choice and the most valuable.
 It’s also helpful to have in the event of emergencies.
+It’s not often that airport ATMs are inoperable, but it can happen in developing nations or small airports.
+It’s helpful to cover

 Collect Yourself